Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

-The solid blue line in Fig.~\ref{fig:1} represents Eq.~\eqref{eq:56}.
+Returning the focus to the numerical results, the solid green line in Fig.~\ref{fig:1} represents Eq.~\eqref{eq:54}.
 For $\omtau t > 15$, the agreement with the numerical data is excellent.
 The discrepancies at smaller times, most prominent near $\omtau t= 2$, are due to the approximations supporting the derivation of the analytical result, which become accurate for $\omtau t\gg1$.

-Under this condition, Eq.~\eqref{eq:57} admits simplification.
+Under this condition, Eq.~\eqref{eq:55} admits simplification.
 Evaluation of the definite integral on the right-hand side yields